 Paid Medical Leave is available to all faculty and TEAMS employees whose extended leave of absence is covered under the Family Medical Leave Act (FMLA).
-In order to qualify for paid medical leave, an employee must provide certification from an FMLA covered healthcare provider for an FMLA-qualifying event.
+In order to qualify for paid medical leave, an employee must provide certification from an FMLA covered healthcare provider for an FMLA-qualifying event and the hours awarded will not be greater than an employee’s FMLA entitlement.
 Prior to accessing medical leave, employees must first use ten (10) workdays (i.e., 80 hours for an employee with a 1.0 FTE appointment) of personally accrued leave per FMLA-qualifying event.
 Once eighty (80) hours of personally accrued leave (the Benefit Waiting Period) has been used, eight (8) weeks of Paid Medical Leave could become available to the employee, to be used in one-week increments.

 Temporary Recovery provision: The University may, at its discretion, waive the requirement of a Benefit Waiting Period for an employee who has previously satisfied the Benefit Waiting Period requirement for the same event.

 4.3 Paid Medical Leave Eligibility for Employee Illness/Injury Eligibility

 - An employee must qualify for and go on continuous FMLA leave

 - A healthcare provider certifies that the period of continuous medically necessary absence will be at least three (3) or more weeks (15 or more working days) for the employee’s serious illness or injury